legoheads/ftc2018/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 The class names follow a naming convention which indicates the purpose of each class.
 The full description of this convention is found in the samples/sample_convention.md file.

-A brief synopsis of the naming convention is given here:
-The prefix of the name will be one of the following:
+Within the TeamCode Module there are several subfolders.
+All programs exist in one of the following folders:

-* Basic:    This is a minimally functional OpMode used to illustrate the skeleton/structure of a particular style of OpMode.
+* Auto:     This folder contains our 2 autonomous programs. "autobox" is the autonmous used when starting This is a minimally functional OpMode used to illustrate the skeleton/structure of a particular style of OpMode.
 These are bare bones examples.
 * Sensor:   This is a Sample OpMode that shows how to use a specific sensor.
             It is not intended as a functioning robot, it is simply showing the minimal code